bwhmather/python-validation/README.rst

 Functions are fairly strict by default.
 ``validate_float``, for example, will reject ``NaN`` unless explicitly allowed.
-On python 2 ``validate_text`` will enforce the use of unicode.
+On Python 2 ``validate_text`` will enforce the use of unicode.

-Intended to be mixed with normal python code to perform more complex validation.
+Intended to be mixed with normal Python code to perform more complex validation.
 As an example, the library provides no tools to assert that to values are mutually exclusive as this requirement is much more clearly expressed with a